Interesting Facts and History

 April 1667 - Earthquake killed over 5,000 citizens.

 1814 - Liberation of Napoleonic Rule by British and Austrian troops.

-1815 - Congress of Vienna, established the Kingdom of Dalmatia under the rule of the Habsburg Empire.
+1815 - Congress of Vienna, established the Kingdom of Dalmatia under the rule of the Hapsburg Empire.

 1918 - After the fall of the Austria–Hungary Empire, the city is incorporated into the new Kingdom of Serbs, Croats, and Slovenes (later the Kingdom of Yugoslavia).

 1929 - Yugoslavia divided among 9 'Banovina'; the city became part of the Zeta Banovina.

 1939 - Dubrovnik became part of the newly created Banovina of Croatia.